Skip to main content

 There is a natural need to take a break.
 Sammonds, Mansfield, and Fray (2017) found that drivers in a simulated experiment showed increasing discomfort as drive time increased and decreased discomfort following the break.
 A break serves to help us reset our attention and allow us to reconnect with ourselves.
 By taking advantage of the break we are more energized, productive, and happy in our work (Steinborn & Huestegge, 2016).

-Now lets talk about taking a longer break, a vacation (and vacation workouts).
-So many people never take all their vacation time each year.
-This is detrimental to our health.
-In my research I studied the impact of chronic psychological stress states on the physical body.
+In my research, I studied the impact of chronic psychological stress states on the physical body.
 There is a cascading effect of the endocrine system when one is under too much stress for too long.
 During periods of chronic stress the body pumps out a number of hormones and neurotransmitters.
 When these chemicals are not metabolized in the system they wreck havoc on physical structures.
-The impact is things like; chronic pain, joint pain, cardiovascular issues, difficulty sleeping, concentration troubles, sexual problems, obesity, and decrease in skin/hair, nail health to name a few.
-When we do not get a break to re-set and recharge our physical system our health suffers.

-A vacation does not have to be lengthy or costly.
-You can practice “vacationing” on a regular basis to help yourself reset your system.
 You can do the traditional holiday and plan a get away for a few weeks or a month, or you can take 5 minutes and “go away” in your office.
 The benefits of each are different, however both are helpful.
+Yoga is also a great way to practice this mindfulness.

 The Traditional Ideas: